docker-archive/classicswarm/docs/discovery.md

 1. On each node, start the Swarm agent.

     The node IP address doesn't have to be public as long as the swarm manager can access it.
+In a large cluster, the nodes joining swarm may trigger request spikes to discovery.
+For example, a large number of nodes are added by a script, or recovered from a network partition.
+This may result in discovery failure.
+You can use `--delay` option to specify a delay limit.
+Swarm join will add a random delay less than this limit to reduce pressure to discovery.

     **Etcd**: